 The temple of the LORD has been turned into a site of pagan worship.
 His presence and glory stayed longer than I would have, but now His ride is here and He rollin’ out!

-You know what kids of gods are confined to temple spaces?
+You know what kinds of gods are confined to temple spaces?
 Lame ones.
 Local celebrities with limited powers.
 Those guys don’t have a whirling-wheels, four-faced, four-creature chariot.

 In chapter 9, the LORD commissions a man in linen to mark everyone grieved by what’s happening in the temple.
 They will be protected by the coming wrath.
 The LORD is with them, to protect them.
 He is with the exiles, and His Presence is physically/symbolically leaving to be with them.
 To show that He is with His people not confined to a space, especially one that’s been hijacked.